Are you struggling to promote your brand or looking to take your branding to the next level?

 Let them spread the content that their coworkers worked so hard to produce.
 Sure, it’s rather unlikely that your employees will have massive channels to broadcast to, but they are still spreading your content further than it would go on a single company channel.
 Please note that sharing should be optional.
 That’s key here.
 Read more about that below.

 Getting employee buy-in will take some effort, and you’ll need to make sure that your company has a social media strategy in place and is up-to-date.
 If you need help doing this, SproutSocial has a pretty useful guide.

 Most companies have people who contribute content as part of their day-to-day jobs.
 While this is all well and good, it is a good idea to have the rest of your employees contribute.
 This can come in many forms, from blog posts to photos and more.
 Consider the skillsets of each of your employees and determine what they could contribute.
 By allowing these voices to mingle with the rest of your brand, you help strengthen your brand’s overall voice with the added benefit of diversifying the audience that your brand reaches.

 Even if one of your employees doesn’t want to write out a guest blog, there are a number of ways they can contribute, including Instagram-sized photos, video clips, podcasts, etc. There is some sort of content for just about every type of employee, you just need to find it and encourage them to create it.

 Send out emails with engagement reminders to your employees.
 Include links to the most recent content and encourage them to share, share, share!
 There are even programs designed to measure reach and drive the competitive aspect if that’s what you’re looking for.

-So there you have it!
-With just a few cultural tweaks and some incentives, you will be well on your way to creating a team of brand ambassadors that you could have only dreamed about.
+There you have it!
+With just a few cultural tweaks and incentives, you will be well on your way to creating a team of employee brand ambassadors that promote your company better than you could have imagined.